Aeris Resources’ exploration activities are focussed on two highly-prospective areas:

 The exploration plan is to test each of the volcanic complexes, looking deeper than previously, with a focus on discovering larger, Tritton-sized (10Mt+) deposits.

 The exploration techniques and technology utilised to date have been very effective in identifying and defining copper deposits within the tenement package, with a focus on exploring within 250 metres from surface.
 This strategy has been successful in discovering more than 750,000 tonnes of copper in the southern half of the Tritton tenement package along a geological trend of approximately 50 kilometres in strike.
 Importantly, the northern half of the package has had very little exploration undertaken to date.
-Recent mapping however has extended the strike length of the known geological trend by a further 65 kilometres.
+A geological mapping program completed in 2017 extended the strike length of the known geological trend by a further 65 kilometres with a further 40 kilometres extension interpreted from geophysical surveys prompting the company to acquire a new exploration tenement, EL8810.

 The current exploration program includes the application of new high power electromagnetic technologies to detect mineralisation at greater depths, down to 500 metres below surface.